Valens War Games

 The simulation took place over a period of three days in a Zoom environment.

--Parker Harris, undergraduate
+-Parker Harris, Undergraduate Student

 “Overall great simulation put on by the Valens team.
 I loved reading the news feed and reflecting upon how the trends we focused on (disinformation, the rise of domestic white nationalist extremism, etc.) are true realities of the present day.